chubbymaggie/fast/doc/usage.md

 srcSlice tool.
 The modified srcSlice tool can replace parsing the srcML with loading the binary AST, which is much more efficient.

-### Convert ANTLR4-based language to binary AST
+### Convert program whose parser is written in ANTLR4 into binary ASTs

   $ fast DuplicateVirtualMethods.smali DuplicateVirtualMethods.pb

+  $ fast compat.py compat.pb

   $ fast -d DuplicateVirtualMethods.pb > DuplicateVirtualMethods.txt

+  $ fast -d compat.pb > compat.txt

-These commands convert between Android's smali representation and our protobuf representations.
-The first command converts SMALI code into a binary AST of the structural information; the second command decodes the binary AST into textual form.
+These commands convert between ANTLR4 parsing trees and our protobuf representations.
+The first command converts Android App's SMALI code into a binary AST of the structural information; the second command converts Python 3 code into a binary AST; and the third / fourth command decodes the binary ASTs into textual form.

 ### Convert Protobuf files into textual format and further turning into a generic XML format
   $ fast -d DuplicateVirtualMethods.smali.pb > DuplicateVirtualMethods.smali.pb.txt